oracle/oci-ansible-collection/README.md

 # Oracle Cloud Infrastructure Ansible Collection - Beta
+While we are in beta, you **must** specify the version while installing oracle.oci `ansible-galaxy collection install oracle.oci:<version>`.
+To install the latest version (2.1.2-beta), use the following command:
+> **ansible-galaxy collection install oracle.oci:2.1.2-beta**

 Oracle Cloud Infrastructure Ansible Collection provides an easy way to provision and manage resources in Oracle Cloud using Ansible.